minibolt-guide/minibolt/guide/bonus/bitcoin/mempool.md

   npm run start
   ```

-* After a few minutes, we should see outputs like this.
+* After a few minutes, we should see outputs like this

   ```sh
   > Updating mempool